Medically Reviewed by Lee H. Novick, M.D.

 Refractive Lens Exchange for Presbyopia

-As you age, the muscles surrounding the eye’s natural lenses weaken and lose flexibility, making it hard to focus on objects at a close range.
+As you age, the muscles surrounding the eye’s natural lenses weaken and your natural lense loses flexibility, making it hard to focus on objects at a close range.
 The result is that some basic tasks, such as close-up reading or the reading of fine print, gets difficult, leading to eye strain and headaches.

 Five types of presbyopia exist: